 All Babies Crawl Before They Walk

-While many parents assume that all babies crawl before they walk, this isn’t always the case.
-In fact, some infants skip the crawling stage altogether.
+Many parents assume that all babies crawl before they walk, but this isn’t always the case.
+Some infants skip the crawling stage altogether.
 Research shows that development varies greatly, and your baby might take a different route to walking.

 | Development Stage | Typical Age Range | Notes |